OptimalBits/castmill.com/src/partners.md

 ## Why become a partner?

 Becoming a partner is a natural step for you that have a growing network of displays or are planning to build one.
 As a partner, you will get your own Whitelabel instance of Castmill, where you can manage and control your users.

+You may have a large project with many displays, integrations, custom templates and other features.
+As a partner we can also help you by providing you all the services you need around digital signage.

 ## How to become a partner?

 Start by evaluating Castmill.
 You can easily signup and you will get a 30 days trial.
-During the trial you will have access to most of the features, soo that you can test them out.
+During the trial you will have access to most of the features, so that you can test them out.

-We have comprehensive documentation on how to get started so you can quickly evaluate the solution using the "browser" player, and then move to real production players such as Raspberry Pi, Intel NUC, Android, LG WebOS, and more.
+We have comprehensive documentation on how to get started so you can quickly evaluate the solution using the "browser" player, and then move to real production players such as Raspberry Pi, Intel NUC, Android, LG WebOS, or others.

 If you are just starting with Digital Signage, you may want to consider the "Basic" plan, it is an unexpensive way to get used to the platform and as your needs increase you can move to a